Blosc/blogsite/posts/tensordot-pure-persistent.rst

 .. description:
 .. type: text

+While compression is often seen merely as a way to save storage, the Blosc development team has long viewed it as a foundational element for high-performance computing.
+This philosophy is at the heart of Blosc2, which is not just a compression library but a powerful framework for handling large datasets.
+This post will highlight one of Python-Blosc2's most exciting capabilities: its lazy evaluation engine for array operations.

 Libraries optimised for computation on large datasets that don't fit in memory - such as Dask or Spark - often use lazy evaluation of computation expressions.
 This typically speeds up evaluation since one can build the full chain of computations and only execute them when the final result is needed.
 Consequently, Python-Blosc2's compute engine also uses the lazy imperative paradigm, which proves to be both `powerful and efficient <https://ironarray.io/blog/compute-bigger>`_.

 An additional benefit of the engine is its ability to act as a universal backend.
 Python-Blosc2 has a native ``blosc2.NDArray`` format, but it can also easily execute lazy operations on arrays from other popular libraries like NumPy, HDF5, Zarr, Xarray or TileDB - basically any array object which complies with a minimal protocol.

-In the recent [Python-Blosc2 3.10.x series](https://github.com/Blosc/python-blosc2/releases), we added support for lazy evaluation of eager functions, expanding the capabilities of the compute engine, and making interaction with other formats easier.
-Let's explore how this works using an out-of-core ``tensordot`` operation as an example.
+In the recent `Python-Blosc2 3.10.x series <https://github.com/Blosc/python-blosc2/releases>`_, we added support for lazy evaluation of eager functions, expanding the capabilities of the compute engine, and making interaction with other formats easier.
+Let's explore how this works using an out-of-core `tensordot <https://www.blosc.org/python-blosc2/reference/linalg.html#blosc2.linalg.tensordot>`_ operation as an example.

 From Eager to Lazy with ``blosc2.lazyexpr``
 -------------------------------------------